The historic downtown of Charleston SC

 Fort Sumter is an island fort off the coast of Charleston.
 It played an important role in the American Civil War and is, therefore, an interesting halt on every traveler’s Charleston itinerary.

-Fort Sumter is run by the National Park Service today and has a small museum which does a great job of telling the fort’s story.
+Fort Sumter is still run by the National Park Service today.
+It has a small museum that does a great job of telling the fort’s story.

 Shop at Charleston City Market